simenjh/college-admission-regression/README.md

 * The data is preprocessed using sklearn.

-Passing plot_X=True to college_admission() will reduce the feature space from 7 to 1 using PCA, and plot the data along with the dependent variable y.

 Passing plot_cost=True to college_admission() plots the training cost as a function of iterations.